 Q1.
 What is the primary difference between CoConstruct and 123worx?

-CoConstruct is an old, customer-centric software that is preferred among custom builders; 123worx is a new-age, centralized platform that combines estimating, project, as well as finance workflows under one roof.
+CoConstruct is an old, customer-centric software that is preferred among custom builders; 123worx is a new-age, centralized platform that combines estimating, project, and finance workflows under one roof.

 Q2.
 Is 123worx a superior substitute to CoConstruct among small or medium-sized contractors?

-Yes, if you put stock in modular flexibility, workflow integration, as well as scalability to grow without having to change systems eventually.
+Yes, if you put stock in modular flexibility, workflow integration, and scalability to grow without having to change systems eventually.

 Q3.
 How is 123worx compared to Buildertrend vs CoConstruct?

-Buildertrend is strong but confusing; Coconstruct is rugged but not highly future-proof; 123worx offers a balance with current features, along with usability across most builder sizes.
+Buildertrend is strong but confusing; CoConstruct is rugged but not highly future-proof; 123worx offers a balance with current features, along with usability across most builder sizes.
+Check 123worx Vs Buildertrend.

 Q4.
 Does 123worx offer client portals as well as mobile tools?